JeevaKar/Diamond/README.md

 out var x

 would be passed into the lexer as a list like so: ['COM This is an example program', 'out HELLO WORLD!', 'setvar x goodbye', 'out var x']

+Using the IDE:
+The IDE that comes with diamond comes with three menus: File, Run, and Debug

+Inside the File menu there are several basic options, which are open (to open a file), save (to save a file), save as (to save a file under a different name), and exit (to quit the program)

+Inside the Run menu there are two options: Run, and Run and Log Errors.
+The Run button simply runs the program that you have selcted.
+The Run and Log Errors button runs the program, and when an error occurs, the python error will be dumped into the dump.txt file.
+Please note that both these options will prompt you to save your code if not yet already.

+Inside the Debug menu there are several options: Cursor Position, Run and Log Errors, Error Codes, Syntax, and Read Dump Stack.
+The cursor position command will prompt the display of the current cursor position.
+This can be helpful when using the GOTO command.
+Run and Log Errors does the same thing as in the Run menu.
+Error Codes lists out all error codes and warning codes, which is the same as in the Errors.txt file.
+Syntax outputs the syntax for all commands in Diamond, and is the same as in the syntax.txt file.
+Read Dump Stack outputs the result of the most recent Runand Log Errors prompt.

+Dumping Errors: Dumping errors comes with a header including time.
+The time is in Greenwich Median time and is NOT localized to your timezone.

+To download and executable version: https://diamond-server.jacktheapple.repl.co